etkot/etkot-discord-bot-v2/README.md

-# Etkot Discord Bot V.2.0
+# Etkot Discord Music Bot

+A music bot for Discord using discordjs v13